Where are Venice's cruise terminals?

 Marittima is on the edge of Venice's historic center, while San

-Basilio is a little closer to the sights.
-Both terminal areas can
+Basilio and Santa Marta are a little closer to the sights.
+All three areas can

-be reached by land taxi from Venice Marco Polo Airport.
+be reached by land taxi from Venice Marco Polo Airport or the mainland.
 For a satellite

 overview, see our Aerial Venice Cruise Port